riazbilal/ENGCMP0610-Soundscape/README.txt

 This soundscape narrative preview is about the start of my day as a student at the University of Pittsburgh.
 Starts with me waking up, getting ready, and going to lecture.
+After lecture I eat, then walk back home and smoke.
+My roommate asks to go out later and I suggest we pre-game beforehand.
+Then we go out, and you proceed to hear me stumble back home, and go to sleep snoring.